aliciag92/regression-project/README.md

     - create a sql url using personal credentials
     - get zillow data from MySQL and return as a pandas DataFrame
     - add caching to get_zillow_data to obtain the data quickly
-- All functions to acquire the data are included in [wrangle.py](https://github.com/aliciag92/regression-project/blob/main/wrangle.py)
+- Functions to acquire the data are included in [wrangle.py](https://github.com/aliciag92/regression-project/blob/main/wrangle.py)
-- Complete some initial data summarization and plot distributions of individual variables to get to know data and know what is needed to be prepped/cleaned
+- Complete initial data summarization and plot distributions of individual variables to get to know data and know what is needed to be prepped/cleaned

 #### 2. Prepare
 - Define functions to:
     - clean zillow data and return as a cleaned pandas DataFrame
     - split the dataframe into train, validate, test
     - scale the data
-- All functions to prepare the data are included in [wrangle.py](https://github.com/aliciag92/regression-project/blob/main/wrangle.py)
+- Functions to prepare the data are included in [wrangle.py](https://github.com/aliciag92/regression-project/blob/main/wrangle.py)

 #### 3. Explore
 - Address questions posed in planning and brainstorming and figure out drivers to predict home values